nicolasmcnair/magpy/README.md

 30-01-19: Versions 1.2.0b and 1.1.2 should now be fully compatible with Python 3

-29-01-19: Fixed an error with attempting to call a serial port property ("TypeError: 'int' object is not callable")
+29-01-19: Fixed bug with attempting to call a serial port property ("TypeError: 'int' object is not callable")